The Tax Benefits of Real Estate Investing: What to Know

 Our CEO Doug Brien owns 12 buildings, all of which are managed by us.
-One of the key components to his success and our success as a property management firm is that we’re able to manage the tax liabilities and the tax benefits that come with owning a rental property.Today, we’re sharing some of the lessons and best practices we have learned from hundreds of clients, and our own founder’s success.
+One of the critical components to his success and our success as a property management firm is that we can handle the tax liabilities and the tax benefits that come with owning rental real estate.

 Take Advantage of Tax Reform Passed by the Trump Administration